Explore Dynamic Strength → Strength that moves

 The core isn't just your abs.
 It's the entire muscular cylinder around your spine and pelvis — deep stabilisers, obliques, glutes, hip flexors, erectors — all working together to keep your trunk stable while your limbs produce force.
 When that system is weak or uncoordinated, strength leaks.
 Joints compensate.
 Movement gets inefficient.
 And over time, something gives.

 Most people's idea of core training is crunches, sit-ups, maybe a plank held until boredom wins.
 It's dull.
 It's repetitive.
-And honestly, it's not even the most effective approach.
+And it's not even the most effective approach.

 Modern research points toward anti-movement training — exercises that teach the core to resist flexion, extension, and rotation rather than just produce it.
 Planks, side planks, bird dogs, Pallof presses.
 These build the kind of control that protects your spine and transfers force efficiently.